Exploring the neighborhood of 1-layer QAOA with Instantaneous Quantum Polynomial circuits: Criterion to select IQP circuits

 In the case of biased SK Hamiltonians the local minimum in the vicinity of QAOA is usually dissolved by the bias and the average energy does not present an intermediate plateau.
 This leaves no obvious strategy to pick a point along the gradient-descent trajectory that provides some intuition on good performance.
 However, rather than optimizing this step of our protocol, the aim of this work is to study the performance in the neighborhood of QAOA.
 We then follow a simple criterion to pick four circuits in this vicinity.

 The first circuit is precisely the optimized 1-layer QAOA, which serves as a warm-start to our protocol.
 To pick the other three circuits we observe the evolution of the parameters $\theta_{ij}$ in the two-qubit gates of the ansatz.
-When these parameters reach values close to $0$ or multiples of $\pi$ the implementation of the corresponding gate can be replaced by single-qubit gates: the identity or two single-qubit $\pi$-rotations.
+When these parameters reach values close to $0$ or $\pi$ the implementation of the corresponding gate can be replaced by single-qubit gates: the identity or two single-qubit $\pi$-rotations, respectively.
 The remaining two-qubit gates define the connectivity graph of the ansatz at every step.

+The motivation to remove two-qubit gates with parameters close to $0$ or $\pi$ is that the noise inserted by their hardware implementation can be larger than the error incurred when they are replaced by their approximation as the identity or single-qubit gates, respectively.
+We decide to remove a two-qubit gate with parameter $\theta_{ij}$ close to $0$ (or $\pi$) if the effect of the gate is smaller than the reported infidelity $p \sim 10^{-3}$ in Quantinuum's devices, i.e., if $\abs{\sin(\theta_{ij}/2)} < p$ (or $\abs{\cos(\theta_{ij}/2)} < p$).

 Our criterion for a fair comparison to 1-layer QAOA is that this graph is at least connected, i.e.~formed by a single graph component.
 This ensures that, as for QAOA, the IQP circuit can not be split and implemented via separate unconnected circuits.

 We pick the fourth circuit as the last circuit in the trajectory where the graph is still connected, and the second and third circuits at equidistant steps in that range.
-The fraction of entangling gates left in the three IQP circuits compared to QAOA has an average of $0.83$ and standard deviation across problem instances of $0.25$, making it a fair comparison with respect to this metric as well.
+The fraction of entangling gates left in the three IQP circuits compared to QAOA has an average of $0.83$ and standard deviation across problem instances of $0.25$.